-The final step is to put on the strings and set up and adjust string heights, intonation, action, pickup heights and refining the nut.
+The final step being to put on the strings and set up and adjust string heights, intonation, action, pickup heights and refining of the nut.
 Intonating a guitar is a specialised skill which comes with practise.
 Don't expect to get it right straight away.
-Many issues can influence achieving great intonation for your guitar including, curvature of the neck, the height of the nut, the height of the saddles and whether or not your frets are levelled.
+Many issues can influence achieving great intonation for your guitar including, curvature of the neck (see "Truss Rod Adjustment" on the forum), the height of the nut, the height of the saddles and whether or not your frets are levelled.